Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```
-* *If* we *assign floating point values to the integral types by explicit type casting*, the *digits after the decimal point will be lost*.
+* *If* we *assign floating point values to the integral types by explicit type-casting*, the *digits after the decimal point will be lost*.
 ```java
 public class Main {
     public static void main(String[] args) {